2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 - Smart storage: Maximize every inch of existing space

-- Period details: Restore original features
+- Period details: Restore original features for maximum character

 Design Elements That Honor Bungalow Heritage

-| Element | Original Feature | Modern Update | Cost Impact | Character Preservation |
+| Element | Original Feature | Modern Update | Cost Impact | Character Score |

 |---|---|---|---|---|

-| Cabinets | White painted wood, glass fronts | Shaker style, mixed uppers | $8,000-$15,000 | Essential for authenticity |
+| Cabinets | White painted wood, glass fronts | Shaker style, mixed uppers | $8,000–$15,000 | Essential |

-| Backsplash | White subway tile | Subway with accent border | $1,500-$3,000 | Classic, never goes out of style |
+| Backsplash | White subway tile | Subway with accent border | $1,500–$3,000 | Classic, timeless |

-| Flooring | Oak hardwood | Refinished original or matched | $2,000-$5,000 | Always preserve if possible |
+| Flooring | Oak hardwood | Refinished original or matched | $2,000–$5,000 | Always preserve |

 | Hardware | Bin pulls, brass/bronze | Oil-rubbed bronze or black | $300–$600 | Small detail, big impact |